-Normally, when TIG welding alloys, the ELECTRODE HOLDER is connected to the "NEGATIVE" (-) terminal (fig. 2).
+Normally, when TIG welding alloys, the ELECTRODE HOLDER is connected to the "NEGATIVE" (-) terminal (fig. 5).

-WORK CLAMP CABLE CONNECTION 3.2.
+4.4 WORK CLAMP CABLE CONNECTION

-The work clamp cable is connected to the inverter terminal which is not occupied by the electrode holder cable The clamp is connected to:
+The work clamp cable is connected to the inverter terminal which is not occupied by the electrode holder cable.
+The clamp is connected to:

+a) The workpiece

-- a) The workpiece. - b) A metal work bench.
-The connection must be as close to the proposed weld as possible. - σ WARNING!
-Cable connectors must be turned fully into the quick plugs to ensure a good electrical contact.
-Loose connections will cause overheating, rapid deterioration and loss in efficiency.
+b) A metal work bench.
+The connection must be as close to the proposed weld as possible.

+WARNING!
+Dinse plug connectors must be inserted into the dinse sockets and turned fully to ensure a good electrical contact.
+Any loose connections will cause overheating, rapid deterioration and loss in efficiency.
+DO NOT use welding cables over 10m in length.
+With the exception of a metallic workbench, DO NOT connect

 DO NOT use welding cables over 10m in length.
 With the exception of a metallic workbench, DO NOT connect the work clamp to a metal structure which is not part of the workpiece, as this will jeopardise weld quality and may be dangerous.